eldriv/cr8-agency/README.md

 An AI assistant is embedded directly into the site as a chat widget.
 It’s designed to engage users, answer questions about CR8 and in general.
 This makes the site not just a static presentation, but a dynamic touchpoint between CR8 and its audience.

 # Colophons

-    - Frontend: JavaScript, Tailwind CSS
+- Frontend: JavaScript, GSAP, Tailwind CSS
 - Build Tool: Vite
 - Backend: Node.js with Express
 - Deployment: Vercel
 - AI: Custom chatbot integration using Gemini.

-# Project Structure

-cr8/
-├── api/             # Routes
-├── backend/         # AI chatbot communication
-├── public/          # Static assets
-├── src/             # Frontend components and sections ├── index.html       # Root HTML file
-├── package.json     # Dependencies and scripts
-├── tailwind.config.js
-├── vite.config.js
-└── README.md
-└── makefile # Automate the starting point of development environment

 # Live Site